Bioconductor/BioC2019/resources/workshop-syllabus.md

 | Lecture                             | 0-30m   |
 | Instructor-guided hands-on workshop | 30-120m |

-# Course goals and objectives
+# workshop goals and objectives

-List "big picture" student-centered course goals and learning objectives.
-Learning goals and objectives are related, but not the same thing. *Learning goals* are high-level descriptions of what participants will learn and be able to do after the course is over. *Learning objectives*, on the other hand, describe in very specific and measurable terms specific skills or knowledge attained.
-See section on [Bloom's Taxonomy](#bloom) for more information for instructors.
+List "big picture" student-centered workshop goals and learning objectives.
+Learning goals and objectives are related, but not the same thing.
+These goals and objectives will help some people to decide whether to attend the conference for training purposes, so please make these as precise and accurate as possible.

+*Learning goals* are high-level descriptions of what participants will learn and be able to do after the workshop is over. *Learning objectives*, on the other hand, describe in very specific and measurable terms specific skills or knowledge attained.
+The [Bloom's Taxonomy](#bloom) may be a useful framework for defining and describing your goals and objectives, although there are others.

 ## Learning goals